Gerard McCarthy: Career

 McCarthy's debut feature film, A Nightingale Falling, premiered at the 2014 Galway Film Fleadh.

-In 2015, McCarthy returned to their homeland with the one-man show Cat - The Play by Richard Hardwick and Jamie Beamish before commencing a national tour of Jonathan Harvey's Beautiful Thing, in which they played Tony.
-Shortly after, they played George Bailey in the UK premiere of It's a Wonderful Life at Penge's Bridgehouse Theatre, directed by Guy Retallack.
+In 2015, McCarthy returned to their homeland with the one-man show Cat - The Play by Richard Hardwick and Jamie Beamish, before commencing a national tour of Jonathan Harvey's Beautiful Thing, in which they played Tony.
+Shortly after this, they played George Bailey in the UK premiere of It's a Wonderful Life at Penge's Bridgehouse Theatre, directed by Guy Retallack.

 2016 saw McCarthy return to Hollyoaks as a member of the core writing team; they then reprised their role of Kevin McSwain in season 3 of The Fall.

-Most recently, McCarthy played the leading role of David Hothouse in the UK premiere of Stalking the Bogeyman.
-The production received widespread critical and public acclaim, with McCarthy receiving a Best Actor nomination at the Off West End Awards.
+McCarthy played the leading role of David Hothouse in the UK premiere of Stalking the Bogeyman.
+The production received widespread critical and public acclaim; McCarthy was nominated for the Offie for Best Actor.

-In 2017, McCarthy played Emmett Forrest in Leicester Curve's production of Legally Blonde at the Opera Garnier in Monte Carlo.
+In 2017, McCarthy played Emmett Forrest in the Leicester Curve's production of Legally Blonde at the Opera Garnier in Monte Carlo.

-In 2018, they joined the cast of the BBC drama Call the Midwife as Terry Davidson, before playing Erwin Bach in the original West End cast of Tina, The Musical at the Aldwych Theatre, London.
+In 2018, they joined the cast of the BBC drama Call the Midwife as Terry Davidson, before playing Erwin Bach in the original West End cast of Tina at the Aldwych Theatre, London.

-In 2020, McCarthy filmed the role of Bobby Frank in Belfast, written and directed by Kenneth Branagh and starring Caitriona Balfe, Judi Dench, Jamie Dornan & Ciaran Hinds, and in 2021, Just Johnny, a short film written by McCarthy, was filmed on location in Northern Ireland, directed by Terry Loane.
+In 2020, McCarthy filmed the role of Bobby Frank in Belfast, written and directed by Kenneth Branagh and starring Caitriona Balfe, Judi Dench, Jamie Dornan and Ciaran Hinds.
+In 2021, Just Johnny, a short film written by McCarthy, was filmed on location in Northern Ireland, directed by Terry Loane.

+In 2026, McCarthy withdrew from a Soho Theatre production of Stan Zimmerman's suicide-awareness play Right Before I Go at when Maureen Lipman joined the cast.
+McCarthy gave as the reason Lipman's views on Israel and Gaza.
+McCarthy had starred in the play's previous Edinburgh run.
+Lipman criticised the actor for being "so cowardly", suggesting that McCarthy had been radicalised, and described their withdrawal as "virtue-signalling".

 Charity work

 McCarthy began their association with the Northern Ireland Children's Hospice in October 2007 when they overcame their fear of heights by leading a fundraising abseil event, in which they had to climb down Belfast's Europa Hotel.
 They then became a celebrity supporter of The White Sapphire Ball in aid of the NI Children's Hospice, which auctioned off a romantic dinner with McCarthy for £4,500.
 In December 2009, they took part in a celebrity version of Panic Attack and won £1000 for the NI Children's Hospice.

-In January 2010, McCarthy led the Belfast4Haiti 5K run in their home city with Olympic gold medallist Dame Mary Peters.
+In January 2010, McCarthy led the Belfast4Haiti 5K run in their home city with Olympic gold medallist Mary Peters.
 The event was organised to raise funds for victims of the Haiti earthquake.

+Personal life

+They came out as non-binary in 2022.